shivaganesht/medical-composition-data-checking-project/README.md

-# medical-composition-data-checking-project
+## Ownership and Copyright
-This project is done by Parinitha Kore.
-All rights is claimed by Parinitha Kore.
+This project is owned and maintained by Parinitha Kore.
+All copyrights, trademarks, and intellectual property rights related to this project belong to Parinitha Kore.
+Parinitha Kore reserves the right to claim the project and its contents on any platform.

 # Medicine Composition Search